bregmanh/scheduler/README.md

 # Interview Scheduler
-A modern client application using the React view library.
+A modern client application using the React view library, [click here](https://silly-brown-56f820.netlify.app/) to view the project live.

 The Interview Scheduler allows students to book appointments with a mentor.
 Appointments can be made between noon and 5pm for each day of the week.
 Students can create appointments by specifying their name and choose from a list of interviewers.
 Students can also cancel and edit appointments.